maga56/maga-category/readme.txt

 4. Fill out the form, choosing the images you want and the category you wish to associate them with.

-5. In your wordpress theme.. you can use two functions, that are called invoking the $maga object.
+5. In your wordpress theme.. you can use two functions that are called invoking the $maga object.

 	$maga->getSpecficImage($id) : Returns the url of the image corresponding to that category.
 This method can be used anywhere as long as you can fetch the ID you want.